 In all cases, the threats appeared to be unfounded.

 When lawmakers were crafting the statute making a terrorist threat an offense, they likely never envisioned that it would be applied to a pandemic.
 Still, this is the world in which we live today.

 If you or a loved one is facing a charge of making a terroristic threat in Fort Worth or the surrounding cities, it’s urgent that you contact an experienced defense attorney as soon as possible.
 Not only can this charge carry stiff penalties, but it also carries with it a stigma that can jeopardize your personal and professional reputation.
 We can help.
 Our team of attorneys have decades of experience handling high-profile, high-stakes criminal cases and will work tirelessly to achieve a favorable outcome.
 Call today for a free consultation with a Fort Worth terroristic threat lawyer.

-In short, terroristic threats in Texas include any threat of violence to persons or property that is meant to frighten people, impair public affairs, or influence governmental activities.
+In short, terroristic threats in Texas include any threat involving violence to people or property that is meant to cause fear, impair public affairs, or influence governmental activities.